buffdb/buffdb/README.md

 - Offline Data Access: For apps that need to function offline (e.g., note-taking apps, games, fieldwork, airline, collaborative documents, etc.).
 - IoT: For managing device configurations and states locally before syncing with cloud servers.

+## Terminology

+- A **store** is a database for a specific type of data.
+Currently, there are two stores (key-value and BLOB).
+- A **backend** is the underlying storage engine for a store.
+Currently, there are three backends (SQLite, DuckDB, and RocksDB).
+- A **frontend** is the interface between the store and the client.
+Currently, there is one frontend (gRPC).
+- A **handler** accepts requests from the frontend and interacts with the backend to fulfill them.